vaibhavk97/GoBooDo/README.md

 Proxies may be added in proxies.txt (a sample proxy has been added already).

 For changing "empty_image_size" according to the resolution of the page set in page_resolution, run setEmptyImageSize.py.
 The resolution is set with respect to books scanned in **potrait** manner which is the case for most of them.
+However, it can still be the case that this page is present in the final PDF.

 The breakup of the files downloaded is as follows:
 ~~~